 SLF 1979:Left to right: Henry Cluney, Jim Reilly, Jake Burns, Ali McMordie

 Their live shows continued to be special events of energy and power.
-The Go For It LP in '81 revealed more sophisticated songwriting and musicianship, and another step in the shift from punk to power pop.
-The Now Then album of '82 alienated many of SLF's punk followers with its pop sound, and despite some glowing critical reviews, never got the recognition it deserved.
+The Go For It LP in '81 revealed more sophisticated songwriting and musicianship, and another step in the shift from punk to what's now considered pop-punk, and the album was a precursor to that genre.
+The Now Then album of '82 alienated many of SLF's punk followers with its power pop sound, and despite some glowing critical reviews, never got the recognition it deserved.

 SLF 1981: Left to right: Henry Cluney, Jake Burns, Dolphin Taylor, Ali McMordie